cncf/tag-security/project-resources/templates/incident-response.md

 If the issue cannot be replicated, re-engage the reporter, let them know it cannot be replicated, and work them to find a remediation.

-If the issue can be replicated, re-evaulate the criticality of the issue, and begin working on a remediation.
+If the issue can be replicated, re-evaluate the criticality of the issue, and begin working on a remediation.
 Begin a draft security advisory.

 Notify the reporter you were able to replicate the issue and have begun working